Mental Training

 You are the “Captain” of your running ship

 You are the one who determines how much you run and how much you walk.
 One of the wonderful aspects of running is that there is no definition of a “runner” that you must live up to.
 There are also no rules that you must follow as you do your daily run.
-You are the captain of your running ship, and it is you who determines how far, how fast, how much you will run, walk, etc. While you will hear many opinions on this, running has always been a freestyle type of activity in which each individual is empowered to mix and match the many variables and come out with the running experience that he or she chooses.
-Walk breaks can keep the first-time runner away from injury and burnout, and can help veterans improve their time.
+You are the captain of your running ship, and you determine how far, how fast, how much you will run, walk, etc. While you will hear many opinions on this, running has always been a freestyle type of activity in which each individual is empowered to mix and match the many variables and come out with the running experience that he or she chooses.
+Walk breaks can keep first-time runners away from injury and burnout and help veterans improve their time.